 - Salesmen: A gorgeous piece of writing in the New Yorker, profiling superstar door-to-door salesman Sam Taggart and the whole industry of professional salespeople who it seems are still very much a Thing in the US.
 I once sold double glazing door-to-door and found myself to be surprisingly (worryingly, in some respects) good at it, but I can honestly say that the people I worked with were literally the worst human beings I have ever met (their idea of ‘fun’ was going to the Burger King drive through at 8am and playing Ice Cube at earbleed volume at all the parents getting an unhealthy breakfast) – this is a fascinating portrait of a very particular type of human psychology at play (also, there is a fascinating degree to which the pseudopsychology of sales is SO VISIBLE across almost every facet of social media, should you care to think about it).

-- to-brazil-s-transformation-a-f700de5f-83de-411a-8e31-11da127c9ae3#ref=rss” target=”_new” rel=”noopener noreferrer”>Sao Paolo: Sao Paolo is, it turns out, mid-flayingly big – 22million people!! – and this article in Spiegel is a wonderful, maddening and occasionally very funny portrait of some of the people who exemplify its insane inequalities.
+- Sao Paolo: Sao Paolo is, it turns out, mid-flayingly big – 22million people!! – and this article in Spiegel is a wonderful, maddening and occasionally very funny portrait of some of the people who exemplify its insane inequalities.
 You will, I promise you, lose your sh1t at the quite spectacular lack of self-awareness displayed by plutocratically-wealthy lawyer Nelson Wiliams and his wife Ann, perhaps best demonstrated in this small excerpt: “At the end of our meeting, Nelson Wilians presents a parting gift bag containing a small statue of himself along with a comic about the history of law, in which significant roles are reserved for Ramses II., Moses, Voltaire and – Nelson Wilians.
 He had both printed in the largest newspapers in the country.
 Anne Wilians, for her part, asks not to be described as an “it girl.””
 You will very much want to kill and eat the rich after reading this (and also, perhaps, to visit Sao Paolo).

 - Deadheaded Sentences: A truly beautiful evisceration of the writing of James Patterson, who I learned from this LRB piece is one of the world’s bestselling authors and who has just collaborated with Dolly Parton on a novel.
 This is a delicious hatchet-job – “No sentence, in the Patterson universe, is equal to the suggestions and nuances of life itself; his galaxy is a constant flow of words that drift towards nullity.
 ‘Stephen King once called me a terrible writer,’ he says in his memoir, which is quite unjust.
 He’s not merely a terrible writer, he’s the terrible writer’s terrible writer, a distinction he should enjoy.”